Mad About Haddock

 Where to Find Them

 In recent years, haddock have gathered in good numbers on or near the southern edge of Stellwagen by early May.
 The easiest way to pinpoint them is to look for the fleet of drifting boats.
 Otherwise, Antonino recommends starting at the southwest corner of Stellwagen and working north along the western edge of the bank in a zig-zag pattern.
 Drift from deep water to shallow, or vice versa, depending on the current and wind, and use your plotter trail to mark your progress.
-Continue making drifts along the bank edge and onto the bank until you find the fish.
+Continue making drifts along the bank edge and onto the bank itself until you find the fish.

-Naturally, the presence of bait is a good sign that you’re in the right place, so watch your depthsounder for clouds of sand eels coming off the bottom or dimpling the surface.
+Naturally, the presence of bait is a good sign that you’re in the right place, so watch your depthsounder for clouds of sand eels rising off the bottom or dimpling the surface.
 “I know it sounds strange, because haddock are bottom feeders, but look for working birds,” adds Antonino.
 “The birds indicate bait, and that bait can be spread all the way from the surface to the bottom.”

 Down to Business